Gas Bottle Storage Requirements – Gas Cylinder Storage Rules

 Note that balconies are counted as indoor spaces.

-The standard LPG gas cylinder storage rules specify how much gas bottle storage you may have inside of a structure, but it varies by structure type and size.
+The standard LPG gas cylinder storage rules (gas bottle regulations) specify how much gas bottle storage you may have inside of a structure, but it varies by structure type and size.

 New to LPG?
 Choose ELGAS.